Allenjin123/allenjin123.github.io/_pages/about.md

 I am really fortunate to collaborate with [Prof. Huang Jian(UIUC)](http://jianh.web.engr.illinois.edu/), [Prof. Weikang Qian(SJTU)](https://umji.sjtu.edu.cn/~wkqian/people/weikang-qian.html) and [Prof. Jieru Zhao(SJTU)](https://zjru.github.io/)(in chronological order).
 Thanks a lot for the time and efforts of these distinguished scholars.

 I am applying for PhD programs, and I expect to graduate in Summer 2023.
-Please reach out to me if your are looking for PhD students.
+Feel free to reach out to me at *allenjin@sjtu.edu.cn* if your are looking for PhD students.